bjaglin/registree/README.md

 registree
 =========

-A simple CLI tool to display relations between images stored in a private Docker registry as a set of trees.
+A simple (and slow!)
+CLI tool to display relations between images stored in a private Docker registry as a set of trees.

 [![Build Status](https://travis-ci.org/bjaglin/registree.svg?branch=master)](https://travis-ci.org/bjaglin/registree)